baxters4karma/seo-refactor/README.md

 ### Technical

 * Application's links all function correctly.
-* Application's CSS selectors and properties are consolidated and organized to follow semantic strucrture.
+* Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
 * Application's CSS file is properly commented.

 ### Quality